 Things to Come demonstrates in one sense a very optimistic view of the human condition, a limitless faith in the powers of good education to eradicate “abberant motives” (413) and unite all the world as one race.
 But to reach that state, a couple of things have to happen: there’s the whole totalitarian bit, but even before that, to create the conditions for Wells’ Aristocracy of Talent to create their World State, the majority of the world’s population had to be wiped out by a Great Pestilence.
 This questionable deus ex machina is characterized as “not the disease but the harvest of a weakness already prepared” (226).
-It is the Carlylean schema of the phoenix death-birth of society in Sartor.
-As the early 19th century for Carlyle, the 1930s was the period for Wells in which society had become exhausted; caught in a stranglehold of old, worn out beliefs, customs and institutions, unable to extricate itself, unable to work up the will to extricate itself, unable to appreciate the need for extrication.
-What was needed was the descent into chaos, in which shams could finally be burned up, and men could realize their true standing with regard to nature and Things That Are.
-This was a workers’ revolution for Carlyle, for Wells it was this pestilence.
+It is Wells’ equivalent to the Carlylean schema of the phoenix death-birth of society in Sartor.
+As the early 19th century for Carlyle, the 1930s was the period for Wells in which society had become exhausted: caught in a stranglehold of old, worn-out beliefs, customs and institutions, unable to extricate itself, unable to work up the will to extricate itself, unable to appreciate the need to work up such a will.
+What was needed was the descent into chaos, in which shams could finally be burned up, and men could realize their true standing with regard to the nature of things.
+This was to be achieved through a workers’ revolution for Carlyle, for Wells it was pestilence.